bitwebs/core/README.md

 - At least **100mbps** network bandwidth
 - An Linux distribution

-For configuration and migration instructions for setting up a Columbus-5 mainnet node, visit [The mainnet repo](https://github.com/terra-money/mainnet).
+For configuration and migration instructions for setting up a Columbus-5 mainnet node, visit [The mainnet repo](https://github.com/bitwebs/mainnet).

-**Terra Node Quick Start**
+**IQ Node Quick Start**
 ```
-terrad init nodename
+iqd init nodename
-wget -O ~/.terra/config/genesis.json https://cloudflare-ipfs.com/ipfs/QmZAMcdu85Qr8saFuNpL9VaxVqqLGWNAs72RVFhchL9jWs
+wget -O ~/.iq/config/genesis.json https://cloudflare-ipfs.com/ipfs/QmZAMcdu85Qr8saFuNpL9VaxVqqLGWNAs72RVFhchL9jWs
-curl https://network.terra.dev/addrbook.json > ~/.terrad/config/addrbook.json
+curl https://iqchain.network/addrbook.json > ~/.iqd/config/addrbook.json
-terrad start
+iqd start
 ```

 ### Join a testnet

 Several testnets might exist simultaneously.
-Ensure that your version of `terrad` is compatible with the network you want to join.
+Ensure that your version of `iqd` is compatible with the network you want to join.

-To set up a node on the latest testnet, visit [the testnet repo](https://github.com/terra-money/testnet).
+To set up a node on the latest testnet, visit [the testnet repo](https://github.com/bitwebs/testnet).

 ### Run a local testnet

-The easiest way to set up a local testing environment is to run [LocalTerra](https://github.com/terra-money/LocalTerra), which automatically orchestrates a complete testing environment suited for development with zero configuration.
+The easiest way to set up a local testing environment is to run [LocalIQ](https://github.com/bitwebs/LocalIQ), which automatically orchestrates a complete testing environment suited for development with zero configuration.

 ### Run a single node testnet